P0cket-Sevens/FaceTimeHD-Sensor-Calibraiton-Files/README.md

 The files were extracted using the following instructions:  https://github.com/patjak/facetimehd/wiki/Extracting-the-sensor-calibration-files

 Installation:
-After you've installed the FaceTime Linux Driver, go to the release page and download each of the DAT files.
-Copy these files to facetimehd firmware directory (eg. /lib/firmware/facetimehd/).
-You may need to reload the drivers or restart your system.
+1. After you've installed the FaceTime Linux Driver, go to the release page and either download each individual DAT file or download the zip file "FacetimeHD_Sensor_Calibration.zip".
+2. If you've downloaded the ZIP file, extract the individal DAT files from the ZIP file.
+3. Move the DAT filse to the facetimehd firmware directory using the following command:  sudo mv ~/Downloads/*.dat /lib/firmware/facetimehd/
+4. Optional step:  enter the following commands to confirm the DAT files were copied properly:

+cd /lib/firmware/facetimehd
+ls -la

+You should see all 4 DAT files in the folder.

+**NOTE** You may need to restart your system to load the new sensor calibration files.

 For installing the FaceTime Linux Driver, I highly recommend going to PatJak's page and following his instructions:  https://github.com/patjak/facetimehd